Jentleprince/Pivot-Data-Sales-Analysis/README.md

   g. which quarter has the highest revenue

-  h. what is the revenue by models sold
+  h. what is the models sold with the highest revenue

   i. what is the total unit sold by month

-  j. what is the total revenue by day categories
+  j. what day categories has the highest revenue

   k. what is the total revenue by sale categories